-The estimated total program cost is at \$17,200,000, of which the County MOE share is \$3,121,349, a reduction of \$64,699.
+The estimated total program cost is \$18,196,558, of which the County MOE share is \$3,343,667, this is a \$222,318 increase due to a mandated MOE increase of 3.5% each fiscal year.

 During 2002-03, the Board of Supervisors created a Public Authority which is responsible for the administration of the referral and training of Independent Providers.
 The Authority is also responsible to conduct collective bargaining with the certified organization for wages.
 (See In-Home Supportive Services - Public Authority budget.)
 The County currently compensates the independent providers under the IHSS program with an hourly rate of \$10.65.
 Effective January 1, 2014, the County of Madera is no longer required to pay IHSS providers \$0.60 per hour for health benefits.
-Therefore, starting with fiscal year 2014-15 we no longer need to budget for this expense.
-Under the old process, the county would pay the \$0.60 per hour and then claim these costs on the Public Authority Claim after which the county would be reimbursed approximately 80% of these costs.
+Therefore, starting with fiscal year 2014-15 there is no longer a need to budget for this expense.
+Under the old process, the County would pay the \$0.60 per hour and then claim these costs on the Public Authority Claim after which the County would be reimbursed approximately 80% of these costs.
 Although this new arrangement reduces appropriations, it also reduces the expected revenue.
 In addition, through the meet and confer process with IHSS providers, the \$0.60 per hour has been shifted to provider wages.
-Although this increases provider wages it does not increase county costs because the state does not mandate an MOE increase when shifting corresponding provider health benefit costs to provider wages.
+Although this increases provider wages, it does not increase County costs because the State does not mandate an MOE increase when shifting corresponding provider health benefit costs to provider wages.